Tal-81/my-first-project/README.md

-# Coding Club
+# My First Project

 ## Description
-The Coding Club website is a landing page for parents and children looking for a fun coding club for kids aged 8 to 18.
+My first project website is a landing page for parents and children looking for a fun coding club for kids aged 8 to 18.
 The Coding club offers activities for kids to learn how to code from a young age.

 ## Features
 1. Navigation